bill-codes/anaconda-nb-extensions/README.md

 environment (where you started the `anaconda-notebook`), but the kernel lives in the environment you choose from the kernel menu.

-DEVS:

-* We have several nbserverextension living in this repo, you should build them and upload them to anaconda.org/anaconda-notebook if you modify some of them.

-To build them just run:

-`conda build jupyter_data_dir/nbserverextension/condaenvs/conda.recipe`

-`conda build jupyter_data_dir/nbserverextension/condaenvs/conda.recipe`

 And to upload them to the `dev` channel:

 `anaconda upload -u anaconda-notebook -dev path/to/the/package`

-NOTE: We probably need to port this ones to their own repos...